ilianayor/web-scraper/README.md

 # web-scraper

-A simple Python web scraper using Beautiful Soup to extract public information about the largest companies in Europe by revenue from Wikipedia and export the data to a CSV file.
+Simple Python web scraper using Beautiful Soup to extract data on Europe’s largest companies by revenue from Wikipedia and export to CSV.